Zarkasih

 Zarkasih (born c.
 1962) was the leader of Jemaah Islamiah (JI), a South East Asian militant group, from 2004 until July 2007 when he was captured.
 Zarkasih goes by a single name and other aliases including Nuaim, Mbah, Abu Irsyad.
 As of December 2007, Zarkasih is facing anti-terrorism charges.

 Zarkasih is believed to have joined the mujahideen in Afghanistan in the fight against the Soviets.
 He received military training in Pakistan and has links with al-Qaeda.
 He became the leader of JI in 2004.

 Zarkasih was captured in July 2007 in Yogyakarta by Indonesian police, a few hours after the arrest of JI military commander Abu Dujana.

-As of December 2007, Zarkasih and Abu Dujana are facing anti-terrorism charges including conspiracy to commit terrorist attacks, harboring fugitives and possession of illegal weapons and ammunition.
-They are also accused of shipping weapons and explosives to Sulawesi island to be used for anti-Christian attacks.
-If convicted, both men could face the death penalty.
+As of December 2007, Zarkasih and Abu Dujana were facing anti-terrorism charges including conspiracy to commit terrorist attacks, harboring fugitives and possession of illegal weapons and ammunition.
+They were also accused of shipping weapons and explosives to Sulawesi island to be used for anti-Christian attacks.
+Both men were facing the death penalty.
+He was found guilty of conspiracy to commit terrorist attacks, harboring fugitives, and stockpiling illegal arms in April 2008.
+He received a reduced sentence of 15 years in prison because the court determined he had only briefly served as JI's caretaker leader in 2005, not as its full emir.
+He was freed sometime before mid-2025.
+In May 2025 he spoke at a University of Indonesia event where he declared that JI had disbanded and he renounced violence.
+By July 2025, he was attending official meetings with government ministers alongside other ex-JI leaders.